dflock/duncanlock.net/content/posts/tech/how-i-built-this-website-using-pelican.rst

     pip freeze > requirements.txt

-This allows you to re-install everything in one go if you move machines, just by running ``pip install -r requirements.txt`` -- or to check for & install updates to all the modules, just by running ``pip install ----upgrade -r requirements.txt``.
-We're also going to check this lot into git later and this allows you to keep the list of requirements under version control too, which is nice.
+This allows you to re-install everything in one go if you move machines, just by running ``pip install -r requirements.txt`` -- or to check for & install updates to all the modules at once, just by running ``pip install ----upgrade -r requirements.txt``, amongst other things.
+We're also going to check this lot into ``git`` later and this allows you to keep the list of requirements under version control too, which is nice.

 Quick Start
 ^^^^^^^^^^^^^^^^^^^^^^^